1-201/INF452-Midterm/README.md

        * Example 1: Abbreviations e.g. Fruits (e.g. Apples)
        * Example 2: Decimal Points e.g. The temperature was 23.5 degrees.
 It was a warm day.
 4. The code preserves the original spacing in the sentences.
-   * If you want to remove leading and trailing whitespace from each sentence, add the following line in line 29:
+   * If you want to remove leading and trailing whitespace from each sentence, add the following line in line 41:
      ```python
+     for sentence in sentences: # Line 40
         sentence = sentence.strip()  # Remove leading/trailing whitespace
      ```
    * After adding this line, an input like:
      ```plaintext